What Causes Heel Pain?

 Most people with heel pain will not need a surgical procedure.

 Surgery may be indicated for patients with Haglund’s deformity, heel spurs that cause pain, or a fracture.
 Patients who can not manage heel pain using conservative methods after 6 to 12 months may consider a minimally-invasive or surgical procedure.

-Heel Pain Specialist in NYC and Bergen County
+Heel Pain Specialist in NYC and NJ

 If you are experiencing heel pain, it’s highly recommended that you see a doctor right away.
 An early diagnosis and treatment can prevent a disorder from progressing and becoming more difficult to treat.
 Early treatment may also help to avoid the need for surgery in the future.